yetson0/digital-cv/index.md

 ## Courses
 `2023`
-**Advanced Python Programming**, Warsaw School of Computer Science.
+**Advanced Python Programming**, _Warsaw School of Computer Science._

 `2023`
-**Advanced JavaScript Programming / React**, Warsaw School of Computer Science, 28h
+**Advanced JavaScript Programming / React**, _Warsaw School of Computer Science_; 28h, scope: modern methods of web application development within the React library, the most important assumptions and mechanisms of React.js, self-building web application using tools such as Create React App, React Hooks, React Router, Fetch API.

 `2023`
-**Cybersecurity**, Warsaw School of Computer Science, 18h
+**Cybersecurity**, _Warsaw School of Computer Science_; 18h, scope: basics of construction and operation of modern ICT networks, types and characteristics of malware, selected cyber threats, types and characteristics of selected network attacks, anti-virus and anti-spam, firewall and intrusion detection systems, selected algorithms of data encryption.

 `2022`
-**JavaScript Programming**, Warsaw School of Computer Science, 10h
+**JavaScript Programming**, _Warsaw School of Computer Science_; 10h, scope: learning the fundamentals of JavaScript: variables, loops, conditional statements, functions, use of arrays; working with the DOM tree (searching for tree elements, modifying, deleting, adding, styling, adding events); practical use of new elements of the language (ECMAScript 6+ standard) rest and spread operatiors, class syntax, arrow functions, destructuring, template strings.

 `2022`
 **Google Cloud Fundamentals: Core Infrastructure**, Google Cloud.